dacipatton/sillymod/README.md

-# sillymod
+# sillymod : a silly mod for minetest
-a silly demonstration mod
+a silly demonstration mod.
+For video demo perposes